QuestingQueerly/nonmonogamy-project/Process/MatriMoney_journaling.md

 - Feeling: Intimidated by Godot, excited that the core spinner/movement mechanic is working
 - The fact that I am not an experience programmer meant that I didn't know how to store variables in a way that let me use a single spinner and ended up creating multiple spinners that each connect to all possible rolls.
 In combination with the board's shape, this created a really interesting flow or arrows on the Twine interface (see the folder labeled "Images - Prototype Screenshots").
 - Re: lowering the value of each kid from $5000.00 to $50.00 - was there something funny about having the children be worth a ludicrous amount?
 Do I want this back?
 When the value is that high, the spaces where players win/lose money basically turn into flavourtext.
 I could at least make it so that these little story beats change something at the end of the game...
 - The decision to included a Baby Bonus for having a partner who is already pregnant kind of touches on the relationship between compulsory hetero-monogamy and capitalism: Here, the idea that the child is not a part of the family line/the line of property inheritance is not a threat, it's a good thing!

-You can see there difference between the first and second pass visualized on Twine:
+&nbsp;
+&nbsp;
+<p align="center">*October 28, 2025*</p>